AndrewKeymolen-zz/LovelyDay/README.md

 # Lovely Day

-🕉️ <b>Lovely Day, Horoscope is a beautiful and minimalist horoscope app.
+🕉️ <b>Lovely Day, Horoscope is a beautiful, minimalist and ad-free horoscope app.
 It's quick and easy to use!
-Download now and access your horoscope with daily weekly and monthly predictions in literally just on click!  </b>☯️
+[Download now](https://play.google.com/store/apps/details?id=xyz.skrawlr.lovelyday) and access your horoscope with daily weekly and monthly predictions in literally just on click!  </b>☯️

 ☀️All sun signs are avalaible, discover your own by entering your birthday in Lovely Day, Horoscope. 🌙